 What About “Independent Contractors”, “Employment Agencies”, “Registries”, Domestic Referral Agencies and Private Hires?

-The caregivers that our company provides to your older loved ones are employees of our company.
+The caregivers that A Servant’s Heart provides to your older loved ones are employees of our company.

 - This means that we pay for all benefits, payroll taxes, unemployment insurance, and workers compensation insurance for them.

 - We also pay for complete criminal background checks and driving record checks on them and we pay for their insurance and fidelity bonding.

 Some of the other caregiving agencies in San Diego County take the position that their companies are not the employer of the caregivers that they send to clients.
 Agencies like that are often referred to as non-employer agencies, or domestic referral agencies (“DRAs”).

 DRAs are required to tell you that they are referral agencies and that they are not the employer of the caregivers.
 Also, state law prohibits any company, not just DRAs, from telling you that workers that they send you are independent contractors.
 Sadly, not all DRAs follow these laws and so you must carefully ask, and require an answer to, this question: “Are the caregivers who you will send to be with my loved ones employees of your company?”
 Require that the company provide you with a clear Yes or No answer.